| The video is best viewed in full screen mode |

 20:29 min, 2003

-“We live in a polymorph, perverted, paradoxical, patriarchal and paedophiliac society!”
+“We live in a polymorph, perverted, paradoxical, patriarchal and pedophiliac society!”
 Monika M.

-We are proud to host online the video work Monika M. by the artist Karin Michalski, and a text by artist Johanna Gustavsson.
+SVILOVA is happy to introduce Monika M. a video work by the artist Karin Michalski; here presented together with a text by artist Johanna Gustavsson.

-Monika M. was originally produced on commission from the TV channel 3sat, ahead of the 2002 German election campaign.
+Monika M. was originally produced on commission from the TV channel 3sat, in conjunction with the German election campaign 2002.
 The main character portrayed by the artist and filmmaker Karin Michalski is not affiliated with a political party but speaks on a personal plane about various forms of oppression.

 In the movie we are ushered through the protagonist’s irate and frustrated reasoning about nuclear families, sexual violence and pornography, and how a capitalist world order thwarts the wellbeing and existence of people on all levels.
 Her speeches are very direct and intense but also humorous and sarcastic.
 She is claiming that her personal injuries and her living conditions have to be seen in a broader political context.